ADHD, Anxiety, & College Applications Workshop for Parents & Families

 • How many essays do I have to write?
 What if they are optional?

-• Should I write about my ADHD, ASD, or Anxiety?
+• What should I write about?
+Can I write about my ADHD, ASD, or Anxiety?

 • How can I help them to stay motivated without procrastination and stress?